MichaelaAnastasiaAustin/kickstarter-analysis/README.md

 ## Performing analysis on Kickstarter data to uncover trends

 ### Purpose
-The purpose of this analysis was to understand how different campaigns fared in relation to their launch dates and their funding goals.
+Louise's play *Fever* reached its fundraising goal in a short amount of time, which served as the basis for this final challenge.
+This analysis allows us to help Louise understand how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges